SSETI Express (satellite): End of mission

-On 28 October 2005, the ground control station in Aalborg has not had any contact with SSETI Express.
+On 28 October 2005, the ground control station in Aalborg had not had any contact with SSETI Express.
 Thorough analysis indicated that a failure in the electrical power system on board the spacecraft is preventing the batteries from charging, resulting in a shutdown of the satellite.
 The launch itself was successful but, unfortunately, the mission only lasted 12.5 hours as the solar array was unable to charge the batteries, due to a malfunction in the Electrical Power Subsystem.
 Nevertheless, in many respects SSETI Express was a great success and many valuable lessons were learned.
 Of the 19 subsystems, 12 operated successfully, 5 could not be tested because the mission ended prematurely, and only 2 failed (one of them with no consequence as there was a backup).
 The media impact was enormous, with an estimated 100 million TV viewers.